‘Days Of Our Lives’ Spoilers: Another Shocking Recast Headed To Salem

 — Daily Soap Dish (@dailysoapdish) April 1, 2019

-When Vivian returns to Salem she’ll likely have a bone to pick with Kate, who will be likely be horrified to see the woman she murdered return from the dead.
-Knowing Vivian, she’ll want revenge on her old nemesis, and work towards getting it.
+When Vivian returns to Salem, she’ll likely have a bone to pick with Kate, who will be likely horrified to see the woman she murdered return from the dead.
+Knowing Vivian, she’ll want revenge on her old nemesis and work toward getting it.
 She’ll also reunite with her son, Stefan, which should be interesting to see how she and Barash work together after stepping into the roles of mother and son.

 However, many fans can’t help but wonder why Louise Sorel isn’t returning as Vivian.
-The outlet reports that the actress claimed she wasn’t happy when she was written off of the show, but didn’t reveal why she felt that way.
-Fans will have to wait awhile longer before they see Robin Strasser in the role, but it seems many are looking forward to having Vivian back in town.
+The outlet reports that the actress claimed she wasn’t happy when she was written off of the show but didn’t reveal why she felt that way.
+Fans will have to wait a while longer before they see Robin Strasser in the role, but it seems many are looking forward to having Vivian back in town.